top of page

 Species problem

 Species are key units for evolutionary inference and conservation policies, but they are infamously difficult to define.
-I developed a formalization of the biological species concept and explored its consequences.
+I developed a mathematical formalization of the biological species concept and explored its consequences.

 bottom of page